 2 sticks of celery, cleaned and washed

-In a very large pot, place the entire cubed beef shanks and the ribs or whatever other cuts that you are using.
-Cover beef with tap water until just covered by one inch.
-Place the pot over stove top, on medium heat.
-Let it come to a full boil until it starts producing its brown scums and bits.
-At this point we don’t need to worry or care too much to skim.
-Allow 8-10 minutes for those bits and scum to come out, then strain the whole pot of beef in a metal sieve, and discard the nasty and cloudy batch of liquid.
+1) In a large stock pot, place the beef shanks, bones, and ribs.
+Fill the pot with tap water covering everything by one inch.
+Place the pot over high heat and bring to full boil until the content produces brown froths and bits.
+Lightly skim the froth but don't worry to clear.
+Allow 5-7 minutes for those bits and scum to come out, then strain the whole pot content in a metal sieve, discarding the liquid.

-Bring the broth to a high simmer, then lower the heat on medium-low and let it simmer for 2-3 hours until the beefs are soft and fall off the bones.
-Season the broth with salt midway through the cooking (when the beefs are semi soft).
+5) Bring the broth to a high simmer, then lower the heat to medium-low and let it simmer for 2-3 hours until beef is tender and falls off the bones.
+Season the broth with salt midway through the cooking.

-Carefully, strain everything in a large metal sieve that is positioned over a large pot or bowl.
+6) Carefully, strain everything in a large metal sieve that is positioned over a large pot or bowl.
 Save the broth.
-At this point, you can separate the meats from their bones to put them back in the borscht, or you may just discard them.

-- Ask your butcher to cube the shank beef and cut the spare ribs to half.
-That will save you a lot of preparation time, and you can just trim the fats at home or not.
+- Ask the butcher counter to cube and trim the shank beef and cut the spare ribs to half.
+That will save you a lot of preparation time.

-- Shank beef's tissues have a lot of resistant and twist.
-Use a sharp knife when cutting and trimming it at home.
+- Shank beef has tough tissues.
+Use a sharp and sturdy knife when working with it at home.